FlatBallFlyer/IBM-Data-Merge-Utility/README.md

 #### Simple

 ```
-// Get a cache and load templates (using a Default Configuration)
+// Get a cache and load templates from default folders (using a Default Configuration)
-Cache cache = new Cache(Folder);
+Cache cache = new Cache();

 while (processing) {
   // Get a Merger
   Merger merger = new Merger(cache, "your.template.name");

   // Merge the template
   Template template = merger.merge();

   // Get Output as a i/o Stream
   template.getMergedOutput().streamOutput(Your Output Stream)
 }
 ```